About Sugar

 Sure-Jell (powdered pectin): Fruit pectin for homemade jams and Jellies.
 It

-contains dextrose (corn syrup), fruit pectin, and furnaric acid (which assists
+contains dextrose (corn syrup), fruit pectin, and furnaric acid (which

-Sure-jell Light or Slim-Set.
+available as Sure-jell Light or Slim-Set.

 Stages of Sugar Temperature Range